shantanhunt/Uniswap-task/README.md

-# How to deploy contracts on Mainnet Fork
+# How to deploy contracts (defaulted to Mainnet Fork)

 In the first terminal run